cchauve/PlasMerge/README.md

 - `residual read depth threshold`: used in MILP for a pair of bins, wherein contigs are dropped from the graph if their read depth is below the threshold after accounting for read depth associated with other plasmid bins.
 - `merge threshold`: used in determining whether a given pair of bins should be merged.
 - `plasmid score offset`: float in [0,1]: used in the objective function to offset the plasmid score of each contig.
+- `assembler`: str in ['skesa', 'unicycler']: assmembler used to create the input GFA file

 ## Implementation notes